 Directed by the great Michael Powell (The Red Shoes, The Tales of Hoffman), Peeping Tom was released the same year as Alfred Hitchcock's Psycho.
 Unlike Hitch's effort, Powell's film was met with critical disgust and effectively ended his career in his homeland.
 Beloved by cinephiles, Peeping Tom has undergone a complete critical reversal (Martin Scorsese is a massive fan).

 This movie is not really about the acting.
 Boehm is a good lead as Mark (even with his German accent).
-Moira Shearer, the star of Powell's The Red Shoes, plays Mark's would-be romantic interest, Vivian.
+Anna Massey plays Mark's would-be romantic interest, Vivian.
 She's fine, but the role is more a functional signpost for Mark's journey, rather than a character in her own right.
-Anna Massey also appears as Vivian's mother.
+Maxine Audley also appears as Vivian's mother.
 She is blind, a factor which deeply unnerves Mark.
 She is the one character who can never be a part of his plans.
 The scene in which she appears out of the darkness in Mark's dark room makes no sense but leads to one of the best set pieces in the film.

 As far as the rest of the cast goes, the most notable player is the person playing Mark's father: in a nasty meta-textual twist, Lewis Sr. is played by Powell himself.
 Both within the story and outside of it, Powell is responsible for orchestrating the action.
 To be honest, Powell's casting of himself is symptomatic of the movie as a whole: the actors really feel like pieces of a puzzle - they do their bit and it serves the film's underlying themes.
 And it is on THAT level where Peeping Tom is fascinating.